alephium/docs/docs/dapps/testing-and-debugging.md

 Testing is essential to ensure the functionality, quality and security of any software products.
-This is especially true when it comes to smart contracts development because once deployed, smart contracts are much more diffcult, if possible, to update compared to traditional software, and bugs in them can potentially lead to significant financial losses.
+This is especially true when it comes to smart contracts development because once deployed, smart contracts are much more difficult, if possible, to update compared to traditional software, and bugs in them can potentially lead to significant financial losses.